 Liz Kaar is an independent filmmaker and editor based in Chicago.
 She has worked closely with Chicago's documentary powerhouse Kartemquin Films for the last decade.
 She most recently directed, produced, shot and edited Stranded by the State, a web series and TV miniseries, about the human cost of the two-year Illinois budget impasse, the longest a state has gone without a budget since the Great Depression.
 She co-directed and edited Hard Earned, the company's six-part series about people living on low wages across the US, airing on Al Jazeera America.
 The series won a prestigious Alfred I. Dupont-Columbia Journalism Award in 2016 and was nominated for an IDA award.
 In the past, she edited and associate-produced the music documentary Andrew Bird: Fever Year, festival-favorite On Beauty, and was lead editor for the web series Veterans Coming Home.
-She also edited Kartemquin's Typeface and In the Game.
+She also edited Kartemquin's Typeface, In the Game and '63 Boycott.
 Liz was Director of Post-Production at Kartemquin Films from 2008-2012, managing the department and ushering in the brave new workflow of card-based media.
 Liz has also produced and directed non-profit videos for such organizations as the CDC, Illinois Department of Public Health, and the Newberry Library.
 Fluent in Spanish, she tries to work in the language as much as possible.
-She is currently producing Computer Hackers (WT), a fiction film directed by a Chicago Public Schools teacher, about CPS replacing all schools with at-home VR headsets... and the students who fight back.
-She is also editing Kartemquin's Dilemma of Desire, '63 Boycott, and Eating Up Easter.
+She is currently producing Computer Hackers (WT), a fiction film about the Chicago public school system firing all its teachers and replacing them with VR headsets... and the students who fight back.
+She is also editing Kartemquin's Dilemma of Desire and Eating Up Easter.